suabochica/understanding-typescript/projects/restapi/README.md

 It is recommended run two processes in two different terminals:

-1. `tsc -w`: to enable the typescript compiler in watch mode.
+1. `tsc -w`: to enable the typescript compiler in watch mode, and, update the contents inside `dist` folder
 2. `npm start`: to run the local server with nodemon.

 🧰 Tech Stack